gyselax/gyselalibxx/assets/.doxy/gyselalibxx/gyselalibxx/classPolarSplineFEMPoissonLikeSolver.md

 * `mapping` The mapping from the logical domain to the physical domain where the equation is defined.
-* `builder` An interpolation builder to build coefficients allowing a function to be evaluated anywhere on the (r,theta) domain.
+* `interpolation` An interpolation builder and evaluator to build coefficients allowing a function to be evaluated anywhere on the (r,theta) domain.
-* `evaluator` An interpolation evaluator to evaluate an interpolation function anywhere on the (r,theta) domain.
 * `max_iter` The maximum number of iterations possible for the batched CSR solver.
 * `res_tol` The residual tolerance for the batched CSR solver.
 Be careful! the relative residual provided here, will be used as "implicit residual" in ginkgo solver.
 * `batch_solver_logger` Indicates whether log information such as the residual and the number of iterations should be monitored.